ShaikMoAbdullah/Technical_paper_1/tech_markdown.md

 # Conclusion

-### Considering to switch to different database for full text searching to improve performance, We could go for Elasticsearch because of its innumerable benefits.
+### Considering switching to a different database for full text searching to improve performance, We could go for Elasticsearch because of its innumerable benefits.

-* ### Elasticsearch is cloud ready out of the box which makes it reliable in times of systems failure.
+* ### Elasticsearch is cloud-ready out of the box which makes it reliable in times of systems failure.
-* ### Elasticsearch runs a search index on multiple servers which makes it reliable in terms of systems failure.
+* ### Elasticsearch runs a search index on multiple servers which makes it reliable in times of systems failure.
-* ### Performance wise, Both Elasticsearch and Solr are the same.
+* ### Performance-wise, Both Elasticsearch and Solr are the same.
 * ### Elasticsearch is simpler to work with.
-Unlike solr, It has just a single process with real-time updates which makes it engaging and helpful in tracking status.
+Unlike solr, Elasticsearch is a single process with real-time updates making it engaging and helpful in tracking status.

 <br />
 <br />